725 Amanda: Naming

+This minor planet was named after Amanda Ruth Smith, born to John and Ruth Smith of Jackson, MS.(May 1980).
+Amanda(human) was named for the song "Amanda" by Waylon Jennings.
+Her mother always said that she chose that name because she, like the song verse was always "Amanda light of my life."
+In 2010, Ruth Smith made the first ever arrangement with NASA to legally purchase the minor planet, "Amanda U1911" for an undisclosed sum of money(USD) and exclusively owns all rights to it.
+Amanda Ruth Smith (human) was given a certified certificate of ownership by NASA with the serial number "SHMILY-12.0522."

 Physical characteristics

 In the Tholen classification, Amanda's spectral type is closest to that of a carbonaceous C-type asteroid, yet also somewhat similar to a stony S-type with an "unusual" spectrum (CSU).
 In the taxonomy by Barucci (1987), the asteroid is a dark C-type (C0).

 Rotation period and poles

 A rotational lightcurve of Amanda was obtained from photometric observations by European astronomers at the La Silla Observatory before 1995.
 Lightcurve analysis gave a well-defined rotation period of 3.749 hours with a brightness variation of 0.35 magnitude (U=3).